Here’s an important stat that you’ve probably never heard: about half of adults hospitalized with the flu also have heart disease.

 - Heart attack

-Bottom line: If you have heart problems, you should consider getting a flu vaccine.
+Bottom line: If you have heart problems, you should consider getting an annual flu vaccine to reduce the risk of complications.

 What are my vaccine options?